-Academic Success and Accessibility Office
+Academic Success and Accessibility Office Office of Accessibility Services

-TTUHSC El Paso is committed to providing equal access to learning opportunities to students with documented disabilities.
-To ensure access to this course, and your program, please contact the Academic Success and Accessibility Office (ASAO), to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
-Accommodations are not provided retroactively, so students are encouraged to register with the ASAO as soon as possible.
-Please note: faculty are not allowed to provide classroom accommodations to a student until appropriate verification from ASOA has been provided to the school and disseminated to the appropriate faculty member(s).
-For additional information, please visit the ASAO website: https://elpaso.ttuhsc.edu/studentservices/office-of-academic-and-disability-support-services/default.aspx.
+TTUHSC EP is committed to providing access to learning opportunities for all students with documented learning disabilities.
+To ensure access to this course and your program, please contact the Office of Accessibility Services (OAS) by calling 915-215-4398 to engage in a confidential conversation about the process for requesting accommodations in the classroom and clinical setting.
+Accommodations are not provided retroactively, so students are encouraged to register with OAS as soon as possible.
+More information can be found on the OAS website: https://elpaso.ttuhsc.edu/studentservices/accessibility/default.aspx